Cambodia national football team

-The Cambodia national football team (Khmer: ក្រុមបាល់ទាត់ជម្រើសជាតិកម្ពុជា, Krŏm Băltoăt Chômreus Chéatĕ Kâmpŭchéa) is the men's national football team that represents Cambodia in association football.
+The Cambodia national football team (Khmer: ក្រុមបាល់ទាត់ជម្រើសជាតិកម្ពុជា, Krŏm Băltoăt Chômreus Chéatĕ Kâmpŭchéa /km/) is the men's national football team that represents Cambodia in association football.
 It is affiliated with the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF).
 The team was founded in 1954 and is administered by the Football Federation of Cambodia (FFC).

 History

-Beginning of an era
+Formation

 Cambodia formed its first national team following the end of French colonization in 1954.
 Immediately following the end of French colonialism, Cambodia played its first home game against Malaya in 1956.
 The game ended with a 9–2 win for the Malayans.

 The Khmer Republic team won fourth place at the 1972 AFC Asian Cup.

 Like most Asian countries at the time, Cambodia did not seek to participate in the FIFA World Cup qualification nor even AFC Asian Cup qualification, as the country was still trying to consolidate its early football development.
 However, when Lon Nol decided to topple the Cambodian Kingdom and replaced by a Republic, Cambodia finally decided to participate in the 1972 AFC Asian Cup qualification.
 The Cambodians managed to qualify for the 1972 AFC Asian Cup in its first qualification attempt, a major success up to date.
 Cambodia managed to win over Hong Kong, which sent the country to Thailand.

 In the tournament as Khmer Republic, the Cambodians lost to Iran and had to play in group B along with South Korea and Kuwait.
 Despite early loss to the South Koreans, they had qualified to the semi-finals thanked for a resounding 4–0 win over Kuwait, only got beaten later by Iran, again, and Thailand, and won the 4th place overall.
 It remains as Cambodia's greatest achievement in an international tournament.

 Following the success, Cambodia could not participate in further tournaments, due to the eventual rise of the Khmer Rouge.